 - Soil and barrier treatments

-Termites are not a do-it-yourself pest.
-If you know you have a termite problem, it’s important to contact a termite control professional as soon as possible.
+Termites are not a do-it-yourself kind of pest problem.
+If you know you have termites, it’s a good idea to contact a termite control professional as soon as possible.

 Soil and Barrier Treatments